Could

 separation from each other, a lack that can be bridged symbolically in language

 but never closed by any human effort in any tangible form.
-And its
+Its

 in our desperation to avoid that agony of our lack that we seek out tangible

-reassurances of connection to others and thus fall headlong into
+reassurances of connection to others, and thus we fall headlong into

 all the